aramelias/DAV/q6/index.md

 The only exception to this statement is that the *ratio* between price and BMI does not change in similar ways for countries within the same region.

+Another detail worth noting is that there are two outliers, which are located far outside the visible range of the plot below: one far to the right, and one far below the area that houses all the other values.

 <iframe src="/DAV/git/Mirka/Rice_vs_BMI_slider.html"
     sandbox="allow-same-origin allow-scripts"
     height="465"